Neuroevolution in Games: State of the Art and Open Challenges: Fitness Evaluation

 The fitness of a board value estimator or ANN controlled NPC is traditionally determined based on its performance in a particular domain.
 This might translate to the score it achieves in a single player game or how many levels it manages to complete, or how many opponents it can beat or which ranking it can achieve in a competitive multiplayer game.
 Because many games are non-deterministic leading to \emph{noisy fitness evaluation} (meaning that the same controller can score differently when evaluated several times on the same problem), evaluating the performance of a controller in multiple independent plays and averaging the resulting scores can be beneficial~\cite{runarsson2005coevolution,togelius2005evolving}.
 In many cases it is possible to evolve good behaviour using a straightforward fitness function like the score of the game, which has the advantage that such fitness functions can typically not be ``exploited'' in the way composite fitness functions sometimes can (the only way to achieve a high score is to play the game well).

 However, if the problem becomes too complex, it can be difficult to evolve the necessary behaviors directly.
 In such cases it can be helpful to learn them incrementally, by first starting with a simpler task and gradually making them more complex; this is usually called \emph{staging} and/or \emph{incremental evolution}~\cite{gomez1997incremental}.
 For example, \citet{togelius2006evolving} evolved controllers for simulated car racing with such an incremental evolution approach.
 In their setup, each car is first evaluated on one track and each time the population reaches a sufficiently high fitness more challenging tracks are added to the evaluation and fitness averaged.
-The authors showed that by evolving controllers incrementally in more and more challenging racing tracks, neurocontroller with general driving skills evolve.
+The authors showed that by following such an incremental evolutionary approach, neurocontrollers with general driving skills evolve.
 No such general driving skills were observed when a controller was evaluated on all tracks simultaneously.
 Incremental evolution can also be combined with modularisation of neural networks so that each time a new fitness function is added, a new neural network module is added to the mix; this could allow evolution to solve problems where the acquisition of a new competence conflicts with an existing competence~\cite{van2009hierarchical}.

 A form of training that can be viewed as a more radical version of incremental evolution is \emph{transfer learning}.
 The goal of transfer learning is to accelerate the learning of a target task through knowledge gained during learning of a different but related source task.
 For example, \citet{AAMAS07-taylor} showed that transfer learning can significantly speed up learning through NEAT from 3~vs.~2 to 4~vs.~3 robot soccer Keepaway.
+In a demonstration of applying transfer learning to two different but related games, \citet{cardamone2011transfer} transferred a car racing controller evolved in TORCS to another open-source racing game called VDrift.
+By exploiting knowledge gained in TORCS, evolution was able to adapt the pre-existing model to the new game quicker than when the authors tried to evolve a controller in VDrift from scratch.